 What is Ménière’s Disease?

 Ménière’s disease is a rare condition that affects the inner ear.
-According to the NHS, around one in 1,000 people have Ménière’s disease.
-It’s most commonly found in people aged between 20 and 60, and is thought to affect slightly more women than men.
-And while nobody really knows what causes it, Ménière’s disease is thought to be the result of a problem with fluid pressure inside the inner ear (one or both ears can be affected).
+According to the NHS, around one in 1,000 people in the UK have Ménière’s disease.
+It’s most commonly found in people aged between 20 and 60, and is thought to affect slightly more women than men (i).
+One or both ears can be affected: generally it starts in just one ear, but in about four in 10 cases the other ear becomes affected at some stage too (ii).

 Ménière’s disease – named after the French physician Prosper Ménière who described the condition during the 1860s – causes sudden and repeated attacks of one or more of the following symptoms: